sebgoa/cloudstack-books/en/clients.markdown

 And of course to create an instance *knife cs server create*

 Knife will automatically allocate a Public IP address and associate it with your running instance.
-If you additionally pass port forwarding rules and firewall rules it will set those up.
+If you additionally pass some port forwarding rules and firewall rules it will set those up.
 You need to specify an instance type, from the list returned by *knife cs service list* as well as a template, from the list returned by *knife cs template list*.
 The